Guide

 Ze keeps two FIB backends and runs them side by side. fib-kernel still programs the Linux route table so local services (SSH, the web UI, BGP TCP sessions) keep working. fib-vpp pushes the same best routes into VPP's FIB via the GoVPP binary API, so transit packets are forwarded by VPP at DPDK speed.
 Both plugins subscribe to the (system-rib, best-change) event on the EventBus and react independently.

 BGP sessions themselves still use Linux sockets.
-VPP's Linux Control Plane (LCP) plugin mirrors every VPP interface as a TAP device in a dataplane network namespace, so ze's BGP reactor can bind() and connect() exactly as it does today.
+VPP's Linux Control Plane (LCP) plugin mirrors every VPP interface as a TAP device, so ze's BGP reactor bind()s and connect()s exactly as it does on a kernel NIC.
 VPP is invisible to the BGP code path.

 What ze does for you